 Esther Anatolitis is a writer, critic and curator of ideas with an abiding interest in how art creates public space in all its forms.
 Her practice rigorously integrates professional and artistic modes of working to create collaborations, projects and workplaces that promote a critical reflection on practice.
 Esther is Director of Projects at Regional Arts Victoria and a passionate advocate for the arts.
+She serves the boards of ACMI, Elbow Room as Chair, and is Deputy Chair of Contemporary Arts Precincts, the company leading the development of the Collingwood arts precinct.

 Creating and sustaining the conditions for independent creative practice is Esther’s professional focus, with past leadership roles spanning craft and design, literature, visual arts, publishing and broadcasting.
 Esther has held CEO-level positions with several key Victorian arts organisations including Melbourne Fringe, Craft Victoria, SYN Media, the Emerging Writers’ Festival and Express Media, and was Director of Regional Arts Victoria from 2012 to 2017.
 She has served on many boards, including chairing the Arts Industry Council (Victoria).
 As an arts leader she specialises in creating new artistic frameworks for established companies that generate new thinking and new work.
 Esther is on the Programming Advisory Committee for the 2013, 2014, 2015 and 2016 Melbourne Writers’ Festivals, the Musica Viva international programming advisory, and the Artistic Advisory Panel for Arts & Edges 2014 (Kalgoorlie-Boulder) and Artlands 2016 (Dubbo).
 At Arts & Edges, Esther was the Ambassador for the counter-program of artistic interventions, the Special Agents.
 Across 2014-2015, Esther developed her creative approach to public space and public voice with the support of the Australia Council Artistic Leadership fund.
 In 2015 Esther was a member of the Victorian Government Creative Industries Strategy Expert Reference Group.
-Currently she serves the boards of ACMI, Elbow Room as Chair, and is Deputy Chair of Contemporary Arts Precincts, the company leading the development of the Collingwood arts precinct.